YCLKira/QC-IEEE2021/README.md

 RStudio: https://www.rstudio.com/products/rstudio/download/

-# How to use program:
+# How to use the programs:

 # Crop.R
 1. Load the program in RStudio